hitz-zentroa/lm-contamination/CONTRIBUTING.md

 **How to post the results**

 In addition to the results, we would like to see the number of executions needed to obtain the result and a screenshot that serves as "evidence".

+## Reporting contamination results from papers
+Recently, LLMs papers include a section talking about data contamination.
+If you find a LM paper that reports data contamination numbers you can either open an issue with the link to the paper or creating a PR which includes the data from that paper.